-I had a lot of calls to make this weekend and lots of people were out having fun, not checking their cell phones so I went right to voice mail and was subjected to the message: “you hang up or leave a mesage…” over and over again, I admit it…I was getting really annoyed.
-Of course I can leave a message.
-Of course I am free to hang up!
+I had a lot of calls to make this weekend and lots of people were out having fun, not checking their cell phones so I went right to voice mail and was subjected to the message: “you may hang up or leave a message…” over and over again, I admit it…I was getting really annoyed.
+Of course, I can leave a message and I am free to hang up!
 The message is insulting but it is what you hear on every cell phone and landline.

 If you have never used a phone before, I guess the details voicemail options might be useful.
 Most people know by know to leave a message after they hear some sort of beep tone.
 While I appreciate the ability to leave messages for friends, family and colleagues, some of the voicemail response messages are longer than the messages I’m trying to leave!

 When I’m running for a subway or bus, or just about to enter a dead zone on my cell phone, or I’m juggling a coffee and three bags and my phone, I really am not happy to have to sit through what is sometimes up to 20 seconds of “phone options” just to tell my husband I’m going to be late for dinner!
 And, who amongst us is tired of hearing “you may hang up or..” (show of hands…oh…everybody?!).
 Most of us already know from years and years of phone calls that we can hang up a phone to end a call — why do we need a disembodied voice to tell us this as if it’s something we’ve never thought of before?